 Hydrangea was recently featured in a post on Weddingbells.
 Blooms By The Box is absolutely in love with this trend!
 The article also features pictures of peony and rose bouquets, which we will discuss in a moment.
-Not only are these “monobotanical” bouquets gorgeous, they work out perfectly for our DIY brides!
+Not only are these “Monobotanical” bouquets gorgeous, but they also work out perfectly for our DIY brides!
 Just look at this easy yet elegant blue hydrangea bouquet from Sugar and Art, perfectly captured by photographer Katie Stoops.

 So how much do you need for a hydrangea bouquet or arrangement?
 For a small arrangement, use 2-3 stems.
 Medium (like the one pictured), up the dosage to 4-5 stems.
 For a large bouquet, 6-8 stems is your answer.